 Life Help: Student Emergency and Basic Needs Resources

-Minnesota State University, Mankato recognizes the difficulty that the COVID-19 pandemic has created for many of our students.
+Minnesota State University, Mankato recognizes the challenges that college students face every day.
 This website includes resources that you may find helpful to navigating life.

 Sodexo, Swipe out Hunger, and Minnesota State University, Mankato are partnering to fight student food insecurity.
 Sodexo has provided meals to establish a Meal Swipe Bank for use by food insecure students.
 Students may request swipes by using the form on the Dining Service website.
 Once meal swipes are added to the applicant’s Mav Card, those meals are can be used by swiping in at the University Dining Center.
 To apply, fill out the Swipe Out Hunger Meal Request Form.